-- 1.4.1 Successful learners who enjoy learning, making progress and achieving - 1.4.2 Confident individuals who are able to live safe, healthy and fulfilling lives including reference to recent revelations regarding peer on peer abuse, harmful sexual behaviour and sexual harassment and sexual

-- 1.4.3 Responsible citizens who make a positive contribution to society - 1.5 To ensure that pupils develop an understanding of fundamental British Values and uphold these throughout the curriculum, pupils are also taught explicitly about British Values which are defined as: - 1.5.1 Democracy & the rule of law - 1.5.2 individual liberty - 1.5.3 mutual respect - 1.5.4 and tolerance of those of different faiths and beliefs.
+- 1.4.1 Successful learners who enjoy learning, making progress and achieving - 1.4.2 Confident individuals who are able to live safe, healthy and fulfilling lives including reference to recent revelations regarding peer on peer abuse, harmful sexual behaviour and sexual harassment and sexual violence. - 1.4.3 Responsible citizens who make a positive contribution to society - 1.5 To ensure that pupils develop an understanding of fundamental British Values and uphold these throughout the curriculum, pupils are also taught explicitly about British Values which are defined as: - 1.5.1 Democracy & the rule of law - 1.5.2 individual liberty - 1.5.3 mutual respect - 1.5.4 and tolerance of those of different faiths and beliefs.

 These values are taught explicitly through Personal, Social, Health and Citizenship Education (PSHCE) as well as through the School's broad and balanced curriculum.
+The Prevent duty requires all education providers 'to help prevent the risk of people becoming terrorists or supporting terrorism'.
+This includes safeguarding learners from extremist ideologies and radicalisation.
+Where appropriate, the PSHCE programme will provide guidance to pupils to safeguard themselves from these.